Ecommerce vs retail: Understanding The Key Differences

 How online sales work

-With Epos Now, you can level up your ecommerce game even further.
-Their system allows you to integrate cool apps for things like CRM (customer relationship management), loyalty programs, and more.
-Not only can you streamline your supply chain, but you can also keep your customers happy and coming back for more with those nifty integrations.
+With Epos Now, you can level up your ecommerce store.
+Their system lets you integrate apps for things like CRM, loyalty programs, and more.
+Streamline your supply chain, keep customers happy, and keep them coming back for more with those POS integrations.

 TIP: Check out our guide on the five retail POS integrations your store needs to thrive for more on this!